KgothatsoChauke/KgothatsoChauke/README.md

 **Tech:** Java (Spring Boot), PostgreSQL, SvelteKit

+A secure web-based voting platform designed to enable authenticated users to cast votes while maintaining data integrity and preventing duplicate submissions.

-* Implemented secure voter authentication services
+* Implemented secure voter authentication using Spring Boot, ensuring only registered users could access the voting system
+* Designed backend APIs to handle vote casting, user verification, and election management
+* Enforced business rules such as one-user-one-vote to maintain election integrity
-* Integrated backend with frontend and database
+* Integrated backend services with a SvelteKit frontend and PostgreSQL database for seamless data flow
+* Contributed to database design, including tables for voters, candidates, and votes
+* Participated in requirements analysis and system design through SRS documentation

 📁 Repo: *Add your GitHub repository link here*